VIDEO: President Ruto, Raila Odinga meet at Mukami Kimathi's burial

-President William Ruto, his deputy Rigathi Gachagua and Azimio Leader Raila Odinga are among the key leaders present at the burial of the late Mukami Kimathi, currently underway in Njabini, Nyandarua County.
+President William Ruto, his deputy Rigathi Gachagua and Azimio la Umoja leader Raila Odinga are among the leaders attending the burial of Mukami Kimathi, currently underway, in Njabini, Nyandarua County.

-Though briefly, Ruto and Odinga shook hands when the former premier made his way to the grounds, to pay his respects to the late Mukami.
+Though briefly, Ruto and Odinga shook hands when the former premier made his way into the venue of the funeral service to pay his respects to the late Mukami.

-Odinga arrived late when the burial ceremony had already begun, causing a spectacle as he made his way to the front.
+The burial ceremony had already started by the time Raila arrived, causing a spectacle as he made his way to the front.

-He would stop to also briefly say hello to DP Gachagua and thereafter the president.
+He would stop briefly to greet Mr Gachagua and thereafter the President.

-This is the first time the duo, [Ruto and Odinga] are seen publicly together since the 2022 General Election.
+This is the first time Ruto and Odinga are seen publicly together since the 2022 General Election.

-Chants of “Baba” filled the hall as the former Prime Minister gained entry, his security in tow.
+Chants of “baba” filled the hall as Raila gained entry, his security in tow.

-Also present at the burial are Prime Cabinet Secretary Musalia Mudavadi, Trade CS Moses Kuria, and Nyandarua Governor Kiarie Badilisha.
+Also, present at the burial are Prime Cabinet Secretary Musalia Mudavadi, Trade CS Moses Kuria, and area governor Kiarie Badilisha.

 Members of Parliament, woman representatives, and MCAs are also in attendance to pay their last respects to the wife of late freedom fighter Dedan Kimathi.